Skip to Main Content

 Pull your reports

-Thoroughly understand where your credit stands — and why —by pulling free reports from all three agencies (Equifax, Experian and TransUnion).
+It’s wise to look at all of your reports because you never know which report a lender will analyze.
 “Look for any errors or past-due accounts that might have gone to collections,” says Ralph DiBugnara, president of New York City-based Home Qualified, an online resource for homebuyers.
 “These liabilities can create roadblocks when you apply for a home loan.
 If anything is amiss, contact the creditor to see if you can sort it out.”

 Fix and then monitor your credit

-“Ideally, your credit utilization ratio should be 30 percent or less,” says Lindsey Shores, assistant manager of real estate originations with SchoolsFirst Federal Credit Union in Sacramento, Calif.
-“For many people, this number is something they have to plan for and work to pay down to achieve.”
+• Pay down your credit card balances: Most lenders like to see a credit utilization ratio of 30 percent or less, according to Lindsey Shores, business development manager with SchoolsFirst Federal Credit Union.
+“For many people, this number is something they have to plan for and work to pay down to achieve,” she says.
 If you’re over that number, try to pay down your balances.

 2. Nail down your budget

-In budgeting, think about not just how much house you can afford, but how much in recurring costs you can handle once you’ve purchased your home.
+When you’re building a budget to narrow your search for properties, don’t just think about how much house you can afford, but how much in recurring costs you can handle once you’ve purchased your home.
+Consider these key items:

-Mortgage, insurance and property taxes are the three primary monthly expenses of homeownership, but you’ll also need to cover utilities and possibly HOA fees.
-Plus, it’s a good idea to put aside some money regularly for maintenance and unexpected repairs.
+In addition to these expected expenses, it’s a good idea to put aside some money regularly for maintenance and unexpected repairs.

 3. Consider your needs and wants